-The Total Dissolved Solids have decreased slightly since testing began, and remained in the bottom end of the target range.
+The Total Dissolved Solids have decreased slightly since testing began and remained in the bottom end of the target range.

-Target Range: 0 - 1,500 μS
+Target Range: $0 - 1,500 \mu S$

-The Conductivity decreased very slightly over the testing history.
+The Conductivity decreased slightly over the testing history.
 Conductivity is an extension of TDS and measures the amount of ionic molecules in the water (which conduct electricity, usually salts).
-Despite the decrease of TDS, the conductivity remained relatively flat, showing the dissolved solids are becoming more ionic.
-In future years of testing, we will look for this trend to decrease to match the TDS.
-The conductivity, however, should never reach zero because some salts, such as calcium chloride, are necessary for a healthy ecosystem.
+The downward trend was a positive for the lake, but it should never reach zero because some salts, such as calcium chloride, are necessary for a healthy ecosystem.

-Target Range: 0 - 250 ppm

-The alkalinity declined slightly since testing began in 2009.
+Target Range: 0 - 250 ppm The alkalinity declined slightly since testing began in 2009.
 Alkalinity works as a buffer to stabilize the pH when foreign substances enter the lake, such as acidic rainwater.
 The carbonate ions that buffer changes in pH have been used up to maintain a consistent pH.
 As more groundwater enters the lake, it should replenish the carbonate ions and alkalinity.

-Target Range: 100 - 300 ppm

-While alkalinity measures the acidic neutralizing capacity, mainly in the form of carbonate, hardness measures the polyvalent cations, such as calcium ions.
+Target Range: 100 - 300 ppm While alkalinity measures the acidic neutralizing capacity, mainly in the form of carbonate, hardness measures the polyvalent cations, such as calcium ions.
 Since one of the most commons salts in the water is Calcium Carbonate, hardness generally followed alkalinity.